elastisys/compliantkubernetes-apps/docs/restore/rclone.md

 > [!tip]
 > These can also be followed if you want to make overrides of already configured `rclone-sync`.
+>
+> _Restoring select object storage data from the off-site backup with possible overrides._

 Enable `rclone-restore` via the config: